George Findlater: Dargai Heights

 On 20 October 1897, an attempt by a British force to take the strongly held Dargai Heights was beaten back, leaving three battalions pinned down under heavy fire from above and unable to withdraw.
 They were reinforced by the 1st Gordons, who were ordered to advance through the open ground and storm the heights, led by their five pipers.
 Findlater was wounded before reaching the hillside, with a superficial wound to his left foot and a broken right ankle.
 Unable to walk, he pulled himself to a boulder, propped himself up, and continued to play to encourage the advance.
 The infantry following behind successfully reached the hillside, climbed the heights, and dispersed the defenders.

 All observers agreed on the basics of the story, but the exact details of what happened were somewhat confused.
 The initial press reports describing the "wounded piper" took him to be Patrick Milne, the senior piper, and playing Cock o' the North, the regimental march.
 It was quickly discovered that Milne had been unable to play – he had been wounded in the chest – and that Findlater had been the man involved, playing The Haughs O' Cromdale.
 This was perhaps a more appropriate tune; not only was it a quicker and livelier strathspey, but the content fitted the situation.
-The Battle of Cromdale had famously – perhaps apocryphally – seen a wounded Jacobite piper perch on a rock and play his comrades into battle, and the traditional ballad itself described how "the Gordons boldly did advance ... upon the Haughs o' Cromdale".
+The Battle of Cromdale had seen a wounded Jacobite piper perch on a rock and play his comrades into battle, and the traditional ballad itself described how "the Gordons boldly did advance ... upon the Haughs o' Cromdale".

 Findlater was evacuated to Rawalpindi where he was treated, and unable to continue in the Army as a result of his injuries, he was sent to Netley Hospital to convalesce.
 It was announced in May 1898 that he would receive the Victoria Cross, one of four men to be so honoured for actions at Dargai, and was personally decorated by Queen Victoria at Netley on 14 May, a few days before he was formally discharged from the Army.